 Want to calculate your BMI?
 Go here >

-Your height setting affects your speed in Zwift and helps determine (along with weight) which avatar body type you get.
+Your height affects your speed in Zwift and helps determine (along with weight) which avatar body type you get.
 But it does NOT change the visual height of your rider in game.

 Any questions about avatar sizing, or thoughts on why Zwift does it this way?
 Comment below!